nytimes/covid-19-data/README.md

 On May 27, Connecticut [announced](https://portal.ct.gov/Office-of-the-Governor/News/Press-Releases/2020/05-2020/Governor-Lamont-Coronavirus-Update-May-27) announced that they were removing 356 positive cases, which were determined to be duplicates, from their total case count.

+* Louisiana

+On May 29, Louisiana announced that due to a technical error they would not have an update on the number of total cases that day.

 #### Probable Cases and Deaths

 * Colorado